-That was the full array of medical resources used by Fordham’s Student Emergency Response Group (SERG) when it began operating in 1977.
+That was the full array of medical resources used by Fordham’s Student Emergency Response Group (SERG) when it opened in 1977.

 The feet belonged to Bruce Nedelka, CBA ’79, a first aid buff from Long Island who pioneered the idea of a student-run emergency medical squad on the Rose Hill campus.